kennethwirjadisastra/customer_churn/README.md

 The data was collected on [kaggle](https://www.kaggle.com/datasets/adrianvinueza/gym-customers-features-and-churn/data).
-It is comprised of 13 features, and a binary target `Churn`.
+It consists of 13 features, and a binary target `Churn`.
 The data has no missing values and has already been converted into numerical values.
-The data dictionary is shown below.
+The data dictionary is shown below, and can be accessed in the [data](/data) subdirectory.

 <table>
 <colgroup>